yeexunwei/yeexunwei.github.io/_pages/cv.md

 Education
 ---------
+**Master of Computing, National University of Singapore**\
+*2021 &ndash; 2022*

 **Bachelor of Computer Science (Information Systems), University of Malaya**\
 *2016 &ndash; 2020*
 - *Pass with Honours (with Distinction)* &ndash; 3.87/4.0 GPA
 - Awarded the University Book Prize in recognition of high academic achievement
-- Undertook a research project as final year project on Lung Cancer Image Classification (use of signal processing methods to transform images for lung nodules classification)
+- Undertook final year project on Lung Cancer Image Classification System (use of signal processing methods to transform images for lung nodules classification)

 Experience
 ---------
 **Data Science Intern, The Center of Applied Data Science**, Bangsar South KL\
 *August 2018 &ndash; March 2019*\
-- Developed a Job Recommender System using implicit feedback and cosine similarity
+- Developed Job Recommender System using implicit feedback and cosine similarity
 - Scraped data from Twitter and LinkedIn for sentiment analysis
 - Designed and implemented a database to automate company business operations